8.13 Guidance on Children who present with Harmful Sexual Behaviours

 Healthy Sexual Behaviours:

-A number of checklists are available within the nice guidance which can assist in considering children and young people's sexual behaviour https://www.nice.org.uk/guidance/ng55
+A number of checklists and risk assessment tools are available within the nice guidance which can assist in considering children and young people's sexual behaviour https://www.nice.org.uk/guidance/ng55

 Children and young people’s use of IT equipment and social media is now widespread.
 The above prompts can also be used in connection with such behaviour.
 Accessing pornography may be problematic for children and could lead to them acting in abusive ways to others.
 Social networking and exchanging personal information and images with other children, young people and/or adults could expose the child to abuse and/or precipitate their own harmful behaviour.
 Again the specifics of the child/young person’s behaviour and its context will be important in determining what action to take.

 Evidence shows that own victimisation by sexual abuse is a poor single explanation for why children/young people may present with HSB.
 The younger the child, with more serious/abusive behaviours, the more likely they have witnessed or experienced highly sexualised environments or actual abuse.
 However, even in these situations, it is not always the case.

 Other forms of victimisation – neglect, physical abuse – are as significant, as is witnessing domestic violence.
 However, the possibility of child sexual abuse MUST be thoroughly and robustly investigated and the child given appropriate opportunities to discuss such a possibility.

 Professionals should be open to the idea that disadvantage and/or traumatic experiences may impact the child/young person’s behaviour, and this may not necessarily be due to their own sexual abuse.